 Ready to try our beginner’s gym workout?
 Don’t forget to check out our guide covering the best cross training shoes.

-Maddy Biddulph is a Level 3 Personal Trainer and Nutrition Advisor who specializes in helping women over 40 to stay fit, healthy, and positive during peri and post-menopause.
+Maddy Biddulph is a Level 3 Personal Trainer and Nutrition Advisor who specializes in helping women over 40 to stay fit, healthy and positive during peri menopause and menopause.

 Beginner’s gym workout: how long should you train for?